darrell-plant/study-cards/README.md

 - 🚗 **Car Mode**: Larger fonts, timed reveal, and hands-free operation.
 - 🎞 **Scroll Mode**: Continuous large-text marquee display for reading or group viewing.
 - 📊 **Progress & Save system**: Tracks your current progress and direction (JP→EN / EN→JP).
 Explicit Save (💾) allows overwriting or creating new combined sets.
+- 👆 **Swipe actions**: Swipe left to remove a card from the current session, swipe right to mark it as *Difficult* (and remove it).
+- 🧠 **Review system**: Difficult cards are stored for later review.
+Access them via the *Review* button on the Home screen.
+- 💾 **Export & New Deck**: On the Review screen, use **Export** to copy Difficult cards to the clipboard in Study Cards format, or **New Deck** to instantly create a new deck in memory from Difficult cards.

 ## 📝 Deck file format
 Each set is a plain text file with extension `.data`: